trustwallet/developer/wallet-core/newblockchain.md

 ## Blockchains, Coins and Tokens

-* If you are interested in adding a new Token (e.g. ERC20): in this case no code changes are needed, see the [Assets](../assets/add_new_asset.md) section.
+* If you are interested in adding a new Token, e.g. ERC20, in this case no code changes are needed, see the [Assets](../assets/add_new_asset.md) section for more details.
 * For new coins you need to implement address handling and signing functionality in wallet-core (described in this section).
 For new coins on already supported blockchains, or variations of already supported blockchains, please consider proper reuse of existing implementation.

 ## Integration Criteria

 The Trust Wallet development team is always striving to add more blockchains that will be essential for developers and wallet users.
-We choose blockchains carefully that will have the biggest impact for our community.
+We choose blockchains carefully based on the impact they will have for our community.

-In general:
+The general integration criteria is as follows:

-- The blockchain has launched mainnet and stably run at least 3 ~ 6 months without any major security incidents.
+- The blockchain has launched mainnet and has stably run for at least 3 ~ 6 months without major security incidents.
 - The blockchain has extensive public documentation and tools available for developers to use.
 - The native coin is listed in the top 30 coins on CoinMarketCap.
 - The project needs to provide API/JSON-RPC access to the node with a load balancing setup for private use, see detail requirements [here](https://developer.trustwallet.com/wallet-core/rpc-requirements).
 - The native coin is tradable on major exchanges.

-After integrate into Trust Wallet, project should also provide timely support for any urgent matters.
+After integrating into Trust Wallet projects are expected to provide timely support for any urgent matters.

 ## Overview